 The Department of Biochemistry offers travel awards to IPiB graduate students assigned to a biochemistry department faculty member’s lab and to postdocs in any biochemistry department faculty member’s lab.
 Students in other programs, students in other departments, staff, and scientists are not eligible.
 Applicants must be giving an oral presentation or be first author on a poster being displayed.

-Individuals may only receive one award per academic year (September 1 thru August 31).
+Individuals may only receive one award per fiscal year (July 1 through June 30).
 The maximum annual award is $500 for domestic travel (includes Canada and Mexico) and $700 for international travel.

 Additional Funding